Venue: This will be a virtual meeting, therefore, will not take place in a physical location. To view this event please click link below:

 Contact: Lynn Harker Email: firstname.lastname@example.org

-To note all the above members and officers were in attendance at the meeting.
+All of the above members and officers were present at the meeting.

 Apologies for Absence

 Apologies for absence were received from Mr M Adams (Peter Rooney attended as substitute), Mr A Cummins, Mr J Hawker (Mr A Gardner attended as substitute), Mr J Lawlor, Mr P Scott, Mrs L Simpson and Mr M Thomas.

 Members are invited to disclose any disclosable pecuniary interest they have in any item on the agenda which comprises

 1 Details of any employment, office, trade, profession or vocation carried on for profit or gain.

 2 Details of any payment or provision of any other financial benefit (other than from the authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a member, or towards your election expenses.
 (This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.

 3 Details of any contract which is made between you (or a body in which you have a beneficial interest) and the authority

 (a) Under which goods or services are to be provided or works are to be executed; and